 Local police said they have made arrests in all four cases.
 However, they have also yet to file charges in the cases.

 Without the cases proceeding to court, local journalists say, the sort of impunity that allowed the killings to happen in the first place will only continue.

 "If criminals don't get punished for crimes, they are encouraged to commit crimes again," said Monjurul Ahsan Bulbul, president of the Bangladesh Federal Union of Journalists.

 "As long as the culture of impunity exists, the abuse and killings of journalists and bloggers won't stop."

 The state's failure to protect journalists and bloggers — and prosecute perpetrators — poses a great danger to Bangladesh, according to Baki Billah, a prominent blogger.
-He sees a direct link between the bloggers' deaths and the recent unsolved killings of an Italian aid worker

-.
 "If the cases of journalist and blogger killings were taken seriously, the recent killings of foreign nationals would not happen," Billah said.